SAP/luigi/docs/web-component.md

 ## Tip: how to inject HTML Template code in web component

-Sometime your Web Component has some HTML template that you would like to use, instead of creating dom elements one by one.
+Sometimes your Web Component has some HTML template that you would like to use, instead of creating DOM elements one by one.
-We suggest putting your html template inside a variable at the beginning of the js file and append to the web component root in the constructor, here an example:
+We suggest putting your HTML template inside a variable at the beginning of the js file and append to the web component root in the constructor.
+An example is given below:
 ```javascript
 const template = document.createElement('template');
 template.innerHTML = `